SerenityOS/serenity/Base/usr/share/man/man1/ps.md

 ## Options

+* `-a`: Consider all processes that are associated with a TTY.
 * `-A` or `-e`: Consider all processes, not just those in the current TTY.
 * `-f`: Also print for each process: UID (as resolved username), PPID (parent PID), and STATE (Runnable, Sleeping, Selecting, Reading, etc.)
 * `-q pid-list`: Only consider the given PIDs, if they exist.